EKarton/On-Transit-App/Backend/Data Aggregator Service/README.md

 - Node JS v8.0+ with NPM
 - Local MongoDB

+##### Step 0: Start the Local MongoDB Database
+1. Skip this step if your Local MongoDB Database is running on your local machine already.
+2. Type in the commands `sudo service mongod start` in the terminal to start MongoDB on your local machine.

 ##### Step 1: Install the packages
 1. Open up the terminal and change the directory to the folder "Backend/Data Aggregator Service" relative to the project directory.
 2. Type the command `npm install`